cofx22/blog/posts/mongodb-indices-spring.md

 }
 ```

-The statement `mongoClient.getDatabase(DATABASE_NAME).getCollection(COLLECTION_NAME).createIndex(keys, indexOptions)` is again a blocking statement.
+The statement `mongoClient.getDatabase(...).getCollection(...).createIndex(keys, indexOptions)` is again a blocking statement.
 As you might expect, all four ways take the same amount of time to create this particular index.
 The hard work is done by MongoDB, not our application or any library we're using.

 ## What's in a name?

-Some of the methods above are named `ensureIndex` some are named `createIndex`.
+Some of the methods above are named `ensureIndex`, and some are named `createIndex`.
-In practice, they all behave as you would expect a method `ensureIndex` to behave.
+In practice, they all behave as you would expect a method named `ensureIndex` to behave.
 They create an index if it doesn't exist yet, and they'll just do nothing if the index is already present.
 In other words, the following test passes and the last `indexOps.ensureIndex(indexDefinition)` only takes a few milliseconds: